angelofgdsantos/human-capital/websites/hc_routines/_build/html/_sources/md/intro.md

 - **AMS:** Education Choices in Mexico: Using a Structural Model and a Randomized Experiment to Evaluate PROGRESA by Orazio P. Attanasio, Costas Meghir and Ana Santiago.

+- **KW:** The Career Decisions of Young Men by Michael P. Keane and Kenneth I. Wolpin.

 In this website you will find the code routines and its outputs, as tables, dataset and plots.
 Feel free to give me a feedback using this [link](mailto:angelofgdsantos@gmail.com).

 ```{tableofcontents}